How to Clean Kitchen Faucet – Basic and Deep Cleaning Process

 Remove the Hard Stain

-Now you need gentle cleaners such as Windex, fantastic, Formula 409, or others.
-Take a rag and wipe it in the water and cleaner.
-Now, wipe down the hard stains.
+Take a rag and dip it in the water and cleaner mixture.
+Now, wipe down the hard stains, and apply pressure if necessary.

 Disinfect the Faucet

+If you think your kitchen faucet has contact with germs or bacteria, then disinfect the faucet.
 I recommend bleach or vinegar to disinfect the faucet.
-If you think your kitchen faucet has contact with germs or bacteria then disinfect the faucet.

 The Deep Cleaning Process